 Regional Differences

-AI Overview availability and control options vary by region.
+AI Overview availability and control options vary by region, much like how local AEO services must adapt to regional search behavior differences.

 United States: Full AI Overview deployment, limited opt-out options European Union: GDPR regulations may require more explicit consent mechanisms Other regions: Rolling deployment with varying feature availability